zeekay/lost-stylus/README.md

 ```

 # Usage
 Use like any other Stylus plugin.
-Lost (and
+Lost and
-[PostCSS](https://github.com/postcss/postcss)) not included, although their
+[PostCSS](https://github.com/postcss/postcss) are not included although their
-usage is obviously required.
+usage is of course required.
 I've found
-[poststylus](https://github.com/seaneking/poststylus) to integrate PostCSS with
+[poststylus](https://github.com/seaneking/poststylus) to integrate PostCSS and
 Stylus rather nicely.

 ```javascript